ember-learn/ember-blog/content/the-ember-times-issue-193.md

 All of this has been achieved, and more!
 And as Yehuda points out, all of this doesn't even include our amazing progress on governance and release cadence.

-What's more, in honor of the occasion [Mel Sumner (@MelSumner)](https://github.com/MelSumner) created an amazing tribute to the framework we know and 💛💙💜💚🧡 l️ove 💛💙💜💚.
+What's more, in honor of the occasion [Mel Sumner (@MelSumner)](https://github.com/MelSumner) created an amazing tribute to the framework we know and 💛💙💜💚🧡 l️ove 💛💙💜💚🧡.
 The [Why Ember](https://whyember.com/) site is now live!
 The site contains a ton of information about what makes Ember such a great choice, including resources for those new to the framework or considering migrating and a list of some of awesome addons.

-There have been many, many achievements over the last decade, and our core teams and community alike deserve to be proud of what we have accomplished - congratulations to all! 🎉
+There have been many, many achievements over the last decade, and our core teams and community alike deserve to be proud of what we have accomplished - congratulations to all and we can't wait to see what's next! 🎉🚀

 ---